Area: 274,200 km²

 Case Study (2019)

-Title: Neutrality gains / economic gains from sustainable land / Soil management in three provinces of Burkina Faso.
+Title: Study of the Economics of Land Degradation in Burkina Faso: Neutrality gains and economic gains from sustainable land and soil management in three provinces of Burkina Faso.

 Authors: Traore S. A. A., Requier-Desjardins M.

 Scope and findings: The study evaluates the ecosystem services resulting from the development of 60,000 ha in three provinces in the centre of the country, between 1988 and 2004, through the PATECORE project.
-The study and the findings can be obtained from firstname.lastname@example.org.
+The study is available on our website under publications.